reswordpress/WP-CommentFilter-Plugin/README.md

 A plugin that filters comments on WordPress.
 Uses a filter/hook to swap any word with another.
 The changes are only made before being displayed on the page and do not alter the database.

 Quick sloppy code.
-UI is nonexistant atm.
-Changes to DB must be done manually for now.
+Working UI.
+The UI could definitely be prettier.

+Things I could still add:
+Regex support
+Prettier options_page UI